-The European Court of Auditors performs its audits in accordance with the international auditing standards and code of ethics, which it applies to the specific EU context.
-These standards help ensure the quality and professionalism of the ECA’s work, as well as its efficiency.
-The ECA contributes to the development of the standards through its international cooperation.
+We perform our audits in accordance with the international auditing standards and code of ethics, which we apply to the specific EU context.
+These standards help ensure the quality, professionalism and effectiveness of our work.
+We also contribute to the development of the standards as part of our international cooperation activities.

 The statement of assurance audits

-The statement of assurance (sometimes referred to as the ‘DAS’ from the French “déclaration d’assurance”) is an annual financial and compliance audit exercise where the ECA audits the reliability of the EU’s accounts and the regularity of the transactions underlying them.
-The findings and conclusions are published in the ECA’s annual reports.
-The audit involves testing a random sample of transactions and evaluating supervisory and control systems to determine whether revenue and payments are calculated correctly and comply with the legal and regulatory framework.
-Detailed testing takes place across all spending schemes and Member States, and is used to provide specific assessments of the different areas of the EU budget.
-Other sources of evidence, such as the work of other auditors, are also used to support the conclusions.
+The statement of assurance is our annual financial and compliance audit of the reliability of the EU's accounts and the regularity of the underlying transactions.
+We publish the resulting findings, conclusions and audit opinions in our annual reports.
+The audit includes testing a statistically representative sample of transactions and evaluating supervisory and control systems to determine whether revenue and payments are calculated correctly and comply with the legal and regulatory framework.
+Detailed testing covers all spending schemes and member states and is used to provide specific assessments of the different areas of the EU budget.
+We also use the work of other auditors as evidence to support our conclusions.

 Performance audits

-ECA performance audits address the quality of EU revenue or spending, and whether the principles of sound financial management have been applied .
-They involve an examination of programmes, operations, management systems and procedures of bodies and institutions that manage EU funds, to assess whether they are achieving economy, efficiency and effectiveness in the use of those resources.
-The ECA’s performance audits cover a wide range of topics with a particular focus on issues related to growth and jobs, European added value, management of public finances, the environment and climate action.
-Performance audits results are set out in special reports.
+In our performance audits, we address the quality of EU revenue or spending, and whether the principles of sound financial management have been applied.
+These audits involve an examination of programmes, operations, management systems and procedures of bodies and institutions that manage EU funds, to assess whether they are achieving economy, efficiency and effectiveness in the use of those resources.
+Our performance audits cover a wide range of topics with a particular focus on issues related to growth and jobs, European added value, management of public finances, the environment and climate action.
+We publish the results of our performance audits in special reports and bring together findings in this area in an annual report on performance.

 Auditing performance involves assessing different aspects of the public intervention process, including inputs (financial, human, material, organisational or regulatory means needed for the implementation of the programme), outputs (the deliverables of the programme), results (the immediate effects of the programme on direct addressees or recipients) and impacts (long-term changes in society that are attributable to the EU’s action).